hzhreal/HTOS/README.md

 - Param.sfo parser
 - Asynchronous, can handle multiple operations at once
 - Bot will guide you with what do to in each command
+- All commands except ping will only work in private threads created by the bot, thread IDs are stored in .db file
+- Everything will get cleaned up locally and on the PS4

 ## Requirements
 - A jailbroken PS4